DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-21-http-interceptor.md

   return throwError(error.error);
 })
 ```
-We use concatMap here because we want to make sure that we are doing things in sequence while waiting for completion.   if the error is 504 and we haven't yet retried 3 times, we retry.
+We use concatMap here because we want to make sure that we are doing things in sequence while waiting for completion.
+If the error is 504 and we haven't yet retried 3 times, we retry.
 Otherwise, we thrown the error.

 If we want to delay before re-trying, we can add the delay operator.
 Our intercept code now looks like this: